 This recipe includes a super simple sesame marinade, which doubles as a glaze, fresh salmon filets, and green beans that are perfectly cooked until bright green and slightly tender.
 I served mine with jasmine rice just to round out the meal, but the glazed green beans make a pretty bed for the salmon if you want to reduce the carbs a bit.

-It was my full intention to use rice vinegar in the marinade, but I discovered that I was out, so I subbed in some rice wine that I had in the back of my pantry.
+Rice wine is literally wine made from rice.
+When wine is allowed to continue to ferment, it eventually produces vinegar.
+So, rice wine is a precursor to rice vinegar.
+It has a much more mild and sweet flavor than rice vinegar.
+It was my full intention to use rice vinegar in the marinade, but I discovered that I was out, so I subbed in some rice wine (not rice wine vinegar) that I had in the back of my pantry.
 I actually liked the rice wine much better.
 It made the glaze mild and sweet, instead of bold and tangy.
-Many popular supermarket brands, like Kikkoman, Marukan, and Kame, make rice wine (mirin), so hopefully you can find it in major supermarkets.
-If you can’t find it, you can use rice vinegar, but I’d reduce the amount to 1.5 Tbsp and just know that it will be a tangier glaze.
+Many popular supermarket brands, like Kikkoman and Ka-me, make rice wine, so hopefully you can find it in major supermarkets.
+If you can’t find it, you can use rice vinegar, but I’d reduce the amount to 1.5 Tbsp and just know that it will be a much tangier glaze.

 Sesame Glazed Salmon and Green Beans